 Information About Pepper Plants

-Different Types Of Pepper Plants To Grow
+Different Types Of Pepper Plants

 There are hundreds of different kinds of peppers, so you can have fun growing new types every year.
-They come in wide variety of shapes, sizes, colors, and flavors.
+They come in a wide variety of shapes, sizes, colors, and flavors.

 Some can mature to be several feet tall, while others stay much smaller, and more compact.
 The size, color, and shape of the fruits also vary greatly.